-Flea Beetles, scientifically known as Alticini, are tiny invasive little pests that love to munch on the leaves, roots, and tubers of plants in the Brassicaceae and Solanaceae families.
+Shiny little jumping pests that love to munch on garden crops, flea beetles feed on the leaves, roots, and tubers of plants in the Brassicaceae and Solanaceae families.

-Flea Beetles go through four stages in their lives: egg, larvae, pupa, and adult .
-They are equally damaging in both larvae and adult stages.
+Flea beetles are of the family Chrysomelidae.
+They go through four stages in their lives: egg, larva, pupa, and adult .
+They are equally damaging in both larval and adult stages.

-Adults range in size from 1/16 to 1/4 of an inch, and in color from dark brown to bronze to black with several species metallic green, striped-looking, or even blue.
+Adults range in size from 1/16 to 1/4 of an inch and in color from dark brown to bronze to black, with several species being metallic green, striped-looking, or even blue.

-After hatching in 21 to 35 days, the larvae make cocoons and pupate for about 7-10 days before turning into mature beetles.
-The adults are capable of both jumping and flying.
+After hatching in 21 to 35 days, the beetle larvae make cocoons and pupate for about 7 to 10 days before turning into mature beetles.
+The adults can both jump and fly.

 1. Neem Oil

-This natural insecticide is one of the best ways to get rid of Flea Beetles organically.
+A botanical insecticide, neem oil is one of the best remedies to get rid of flea beetles organically.

-Neem oil repels and deters these insects by disrupting the feeding abilities of the adults and the eating ability and growth of the larvae when it is absorbed by them.
+Neem oil repels and deters most insects by disrupting the feeding abilities of the adults and the eating ability and growth of the larvae.

-The oil also masks the scent of the plant, repelling the adult bugs on it.
-Neem oil helps to prevent diseases these beetles spread as well.
+It also masks the scent of your crop, repelling the adult bugs.
+The treatment helps prevent plant diseases as well.

 2. Insecticidal Soap